datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 ~~~
 {: .bash}

-Our files are pretty small, so we won't see this output.
+Our files are pretty small, so we will not see this output.
 If you run the workflow with larger files, you will see something like this:
 ~~~
 [bam_sort_core] merging from 2 files...
 ~~~